GaetanDavout/Star-encryption/README.md

 * change the setting with config.txt
 * use a raw .txt file for your text

-N.B.: don't use accented characters yet
+N.B. : don't use accented characters yet \n
-N.B.: see the paramView folder to have an idea of what parameters make
+N.B. : see the paramView folder to have an idea of what parameters make

 ## License